hsd-inflab/hhbk-user-management/Course 1 - User Management System/README.md

 ## Course: User Management System
 ### Task: Implement a User Managment System for the Command Line
+Create a Program for Storing User Information such as Name and Password.
 ______

 **ATTENTION:** Please **do not** use any of your actual passwords for this exercise, as they can be seen in plain text and may be saved in plain text on the computer.